 For a Pastor’s Prayer Team to work longer than a few weeks, you need to give your people current items to pray about each month.
 This works best if you have someone assigned to put a simple prayer sheet together that includes both some kingdom items to pray over for your pastor—the Holy Spirit speaks as he prepares his messages; a rich devotional life with the Lord, etc.—and some specific items to pray over that month that are directly from him or her.
 The person who puts this together will need to set up a regular, once-a-month meeting (or email exchange) with the pastor(s) to garner items for which your pastor wants prayer.

 Make the Prayer Sheet More Dynamic—More Kingdom Minded

 Many churches under 1,000 in attendance hand out weekly or monthly prayer request sheets that usually have the current needs of people for whom they should pray.
 Most of these are only filled with personal needs, and leave off outward-focused and Kingdom-focused areas for prayer.
 If you want to see this guide used by more than the senior saints, you need make it 50% to 75% church ministry related rather than a list of people’s needs.

 Include items to pray for the various ministries of the church, for missionaries the church supports, for your community and nation, etc. Don’t allow it to always say the same thing–keep changing the prayer points.

-–Jonathan Graf is the vice president for publishing and resources for the National Day of Prayer Task Force and the director of the Church Prayer Leaders Network.
+Jonathan Graf is the president of the Church Prayer Leaders Network.
 He is available for prayer weekends in local churches or to consult with local churches on growing prayer.